-In summary, opportunity cost is the forgone benefits from the next best alternative when an individual is compelled to make a choice due to the scarce resources available to him/her.
+In summary, opportunity cost is the forgone benefits (or satisfaction) from the next best alternative when an individual is compelled to make a choice due to the scarce resources available to him/her.

-We will revisit explicit and implicit costs in 'Firms and Decisions'.
+We will revisit explicit and implicit costs in a further topic called 'Firms and Decisions'.